-Commencing on 8 June 2020, the Program aims to provide employment opportunities for 15 Aboriginal Australians living in or with connections to the Upper Hunter area of New South Wales.
+The Pathways Program aims to provide employment opportunities for 15 Aboriginal Australians living in or with connections to the Upper Hunter area of New South Wales.
 It builds on a successful pilot Pathways Program conducted in Queensland, which resulted in participants provided the opportunity for employment at the end of the 26 week program.

 The Program is broken into two phases.
 Phase 1 provides participants with back to work skills, mine site compliance safety training and a range of life skills.
 Phase 2 includes training and paid work experience that aims to get participants job ready.
 At the completion of the 26 week program the participants will have fulfilled the requirements to obtain a Certificate II in Surface Extraction.

 "The Pathways Program has many parts to it", says Tim Walls, manager for approvals and cultural heritage for Glencore Coal in New South Wales.